rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 **Q: Can you tell us some challenges you faced writing / updating Octopod?**

-A: I wasn't familiar with Liquid so this was probably the biggest hurdle, as I assumed more similarities between Ruby and Liquid than there are.
+A: I wasn't familiar with Liquid so this was probably the biggest hurdle as I assumed more similarities between Ruby and Liquid than there are.
 Liquid is the templating language used by Jekyll and it should make things easier for designers (but honestly I think it's the other way